saverymax/optimal-design-data-integration/doc/source/modelling.md

 The code also supports site-occupancy models using the probit likelihood, both with and without site-specific effects.
 However, these have not been tested in the exchange and results are not reported.

 ## Application

+The two supported models in this section are such and such